 Qualifications: Some basic prior experience with a text-based programming language (ex.
 Python, HTML, C++)

 Artificial Intelligence & Data Science – For more advanced programmers, this course will utilize Python and important libraries to analyze datasets and train a deep learning model to make predictions.
 This course will include a multitude of projects where they can use and demonstrate their AI skills.
 Become a part of the future of self-driving cars, facial recognition, and so much more!

 Qualifications: Previous experience with Python

-1-hour lunch break which includes fun activities such as a movie or games outdoors.
+One-hour lunch break includes fun activities such as games outdoors or a movie.
 Students must bring their own lunch.